kelleypa/Membrane-Biophysics/README.md

 # Domain Determination Method
 ## Probability of Combinations wiht Repetition of 3 different Species of Lipids
+For a fixed number of lipids comprising a leaflet of the membrane, there is a finite number of possible combinations.
+Thinking statistically as the sliding window is analogously to selecting a set number of colored marbles from a bag, the probability of all possible combinations without repetition is given by:

+![image](https://github.com/kelleypa/Membrane-Biophysics/assets/107891103/073fc234-1473-4ece-a38d-fd835e18f035)

-We make an assumption that half of all available lipids exist in each leaflet.
-As an example, let’s take a nonequal mixture of four lipid types denoted as A, B, and C with a number in each leaflet.
+As an example, let’s take a nonequal mixture of three lipid types denoted as A, B, and C with a number in each leaflet.
 Either A or B can be thought of a CHOL and SM that have affinity for each other and tend to form domains; C can be thought of a phospholipid.
-Thinking statistically as the sliding window is analogously to selecting possible colored marbles, the probability of all possible combinations without repetition is given by

-![image](https://github.com/kelleypa/Membrane-Biophysics/assets/107891103/073fc234-1473-4ece-a38d-fd835e18f035)
+Taking an simple example of only finding three lipids at one time, the possible combinations with corresponding probability is:

 ![image](https://github.com/kelleypa/Membrane-Biophysics/assets/107891103/b79f142c-9c0e-4ef2-9fa8-12c088396484)

 The required density threshold of CHOL and SM (A/B) - rich or phospholipid (C)- rich is found by having the hypergeometric probability of all combinations choose r possible lipids inside a sliding window be ≤ 25%.
 In other words, we selected a 1 in 4 chance of observing a random combination that meets the given threshold for r lipids found in a sliding window as our cut-off value to determine raft-like or nonraft- like domains.
-Anything that does not meet these two criteria is identified as ’mixed’.
 Below illustrates the raft-like (red) and nonraft-like (blue) designation.

 ![image](https://github.com/kelleypa/Membrane-Biophysics/assets/107891103/2ea9730d-beb4-4bd6-9f9c-05a953d6ce28)

 ## Sliding Window
-Windows for which the count of individual lipids exceeds the threshold for random mixing with >75% probability were designated PSM-rich/cholesterol-rich and PC- rich depending upon content.Below is an example of a window sliding by a grid length such that each grid box is tallied 9 times.
+A sliding windows for which the count of individual lipids exceeds the threshold for random mixing with >75% probability were designated PSM-rich/cholesterol-rich and PC- rich depending upon content.
+As the simulation has periodic boundary conditions, an extension of the boundary of the simulation box allows the sliding window to start at the bottom and slide right; upon reaching the extent of the right, the sliding resets but shifts up one sliding length.
+Below is an example of a window sliding by a grid length such that each grid box is tallied 9 times.

 ![DDanimation](https://github.com/kelleypa/Membrane-Biophysics/assets/107891103/8121407f-6c4a-41fb-ad1b-078fa39f89bb)